 • Unconditional—Call Forward Always (CFA) service

-• NoAnswer—The party was not available to take the call.
+• NoAnswer—The party isn’t available to take the call.
 CF/busy or Voicemail/busy

-• Deflection—Indication that a call was redirected.
-Possible causes could be Blind transfer, Auto attendant transfer, Transfer out of a Call center etc.
+• Deflection—Indication that a call is redirected.
+Possible causes could be Blind transfer, Auto attendant transfer, Transfer out of a Call center and so on.

 • TimeOfDay—Call scheduled period of automated redirection.
 CF/Selective

-• UserBusy—DND enabled or user willingly declined the call.
+• UserBusy—DND enabled or a user willingly declined the call.
 CF/busy or Voicemail/busy

 • FollowMe—Automated redirection to a personal redirecting service which could be Simultaneous Ringing, Sequential Ringing, Office Anywhere, or Remote Office

-• CallQueue—A Call center call to an agent or a user (a member of call queue)
+• CallQueue—A Call center call to an agent or a user (a member of the call queue)

 • HuntGroup—A hunt-group-based call to an agent or a user (denotes a member of the hunt group).

 • ExplicitIdxxx—Enterprise voice portal redirection to the user’s home voice portal.
-The “xxx” part are the digits collected from the caller, identifying the target mailbox (Extension or DN)
+The “xxx” parts are the digits collected from the caller, identifying the target mailbox (Extension or DN).

 • ImplicitId—Indicates an enterprise voice portal redirection to the user’s home voice portal

-• Unavailable—To a Voicemail, when user has no App or device
+• Unavailable—To a Voicemail, when the user has no App or device.

 • Unrecognized—Unable to determine the reason